Frequently Asked Questions

-|A:||Yes, App Store is frustrating.
+Yes, App Store is frustrating.

-|A:||Unfortunately, installing the app on a computer without going through the App Store (aka: side-loading) is not supported because apps designed for App Store are based on the new sandbox technology.
-Either Apple or Microsoft are enforcing sandbox technologies on their latest operating systems (macOS or Windows), which require App Store as the centralized software distributer.
-Developers are encouraged to adopt the new sandbox technologies for being more "future proof" into the new ecosystem, at a cost of losing backward compatibility to the traditional package based installation.
+|A:||Unfortunately, installing the app on a computer without going through the App/MS Store (aka: side-loading) is not supported because apps designed for App/MS Store are "sandboxed" by its technical root, which is not suitable for being distributed via the traditional way.
+Either Apple or Microsoft are enforcing sandbox technologies on their latest operating systems (macOS or Windows), which requires App/MS Store as the centralized software distributer.
+Developers are encouraged to adopt the new sandbox technologies for being more "future proof" into the new ecosystem, at a cost of losing backward compatibility with the traditional package based installation.

 Related question: Why App Store?

 |A:||Yes, this is surely not a life-changing app that everybody needs everyday.
 But it still requires comparable amount of time, efforts and knowledge to develop because niche needs are not negligible needs.
-For those individuals who have been needing such a specialized tool for years, it could make total sense, or completely the opposite for others.
-Some niche needs haven't been addressed for decades due to technical challenges or foreseeable negative ROI.
-But if someone is willing to commit, would it worth being recognized?|
+For those who have been needing such a specialized tool for a long time, it makes total sense, or completly the opposite for others.
+Nevertheless, if someone is willing to commit, would it worth being recognized?|

 |A:||Well, inexpensive ≠ inferior quality.
-The app is not an impromptu product, an academic demo nor an experimental prototype.
-It is nothing lack of deep thoughts, algorithmic research, software engineering and originality.
-However, it is certainly not flawless and may contain bugs -- like with any other software products including those high-profile apps.
+The app is not an impromptu product, an academic demo or an experimental prototype.
+It is nothing lack of deep thoughts, scientific research, software engineering and originality.
+However, it is certainly not flawless and may contain bugs — like with any other software products including those high-profile apps.
 Perhaps, it is a poor product in terms of profitability.
 But the birth of the app would not happen if it was solely driven by commercial motivation.|

 |A:||Unfortunately, this app is based on the new sandbox technology which is not backward compatible with Win8/7/Vista/XP.|